anzharip/Host-a-Static-Website-with-Hugo-and-NGINX-on-Ubuntu-16.04/README.md

 ## Before You Begin

-1. Complete the Getting Started guide.
+1. Complete the Getting Started guide, specifically setting the hostname.
+2. To confirm your hostname, issue the following commands on your Linode:

+    hostname
+    hostname -f

+The first command shows your short hostname, and the second shows your fully qualified domain name (FQDN).

-2. Follow the Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services; this guide will use sudo wherever possible.
-Do not follow the Configuring a Firewall section–this guide has instructions specifically for an nginx production server.
+3. Follow the Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services; this guide will use sudo wherever possible.
+Do not follow the Configuring a Firewall section–this guide has instructions specifically for an Nginx production server.

-3. Log in to your Linode via SSH and check for updates using apt-get package manager.      sudo apt-get update && sudo apt-get upgrade
+4. Log in to your Linode via SSH and check for updates using apt-get package manager.

+    sudo apt-get update && sudo apt-get upgrade

 ## Open Corresponding Firewall Ports

 In this case we’re using default web port 80 and hugo default port 1313 for draft, but this could be any port you specify later in the configuration file.

     sudo ufw allow ssh